Studies Show Classroom Residencies Make a Difference

 - Teachers trained in Wolf Trap Institute techniques offered more opportunities for arts integration, and demonstrated higher levels of arts integration, particularly with respect to linking arts and math.

-- The program demonstrated all features of effective, high quality professional development (PD).
+- The program demonstrated six features of effective, high quality professional development (PD).
 In measuring Wolf Trap Institute’s model against standards of effective PD, research confirms that Wolf Trap provides high quality PD by thoroughly integrating form, duration, collective participation, content, active learning, and coherence.

-- Teachers said the use of music, movement, and drama was beneficial for all students, but in particular for students who were shy, who had never been to school, or who were speaking another language.
+- Teachers said the use of music, dance, and drama was beneficial for all students, but in particular for students who were shy, who had never been to school, or who were speaking another language.

 1 “Findings from the Evaluation of the Wolf Trap Arts in Education Model Development and Dissemination Grant,” Drs.
 Ludwig, M. & Song, M., American Institutes for Research.